-- Paessler PRTG Network Monitor – FREE TRIAL A sensor-based monitoring system that can monitor a wide range of devices on your network, including databases.
+- Paessler PRTG Network Monitor – FREE TRIAL Sensor-based monitoring system that can monitor a wide range of devices on your network, including databases.
 It comes with many sensors explicitly designed for monitoring different databases and to ensure that they work optimally.
+Get a 30-day free trial.

-- Datadog A comprehensive way of staying on top of metrics, performance, traces, and logs from your infrastructure.
+- Datadog Comprehensive way of staying on top of metrics, performance, traces, and logs from your infrastructure.
 It also monitors the health and performance of your databases at all times, so you can proactively fix issues and resolve deadlocks before they impact your applications.

-- OpsView Designed to provide unified database monitoring across your entire infrastructure that could include both on-premises and cloud systems.
-It is a comprehensive tool that analyzes all aspects of your database to give the insights you need in real-time.
+- OpsView Designed to provide unified database monitoring across your entire infrastructure which could include both on-premises and cloud systems.
+It is a comprehensive tool that analyzes all aspects of your database to give the insights you need in real time.

-- dbWatch An advanced database monitoring tool that helps you stay on top of the performance of all your databases and sends notifications in real-time to alert you to any specific operation.
+- dbWatch Advanced database monitoring tool that helps you stay on top of the performance of all your databases and sends notifications in real time to alert you to any specific operation.

-- AimBetter A cloud-based service that includes the input of database experts and remotely monitors database performance with automated tools.
+- AimBetter Cloud-based service that includes the input of database experts and remotely monitors database performance with automated tools.
 Supervises SQL Server, Oracle, and SAP.

-- SQL Power Tools An intelligent and robust solution that analyzes all SQL queries 24X7 to ensure that your database is safe at all times.
+- SQL Power Tools Intelligent and robust solution that analyzes all SQL queries to ensure that your database is safe at all times.
 Plus, it is a zero-impact database monitoring solution that significantly adds to its overall credibility.

 Given this criticality of the database performance, it makes sense to monitor it all the time, But this may not be easy given the vastness of the database itself.
 This is why automated database monitoring tools can come in handy for you.

-In this article, we’ll take an in-depth look into the best database monitoring tools available in the market today, so you can decide which of these is the best bet for you.
-L et’s jump into the specifications and features of each of these tools right away.
+In this article, we’ll take an in-depth look into the best database monitoring tools available in the market today, so you can decide which of these is the best for you.
+Let’s jump into the specifications and features of each of these tools right away.

 Methodology for selecting a database monitoring tool